 - b.
-Continuance of teaching excellence, as measured by evaluations of students, peers, and supervisors - (1) Awards won by the faculty member's private students either in competitions or gaining acceptance and/or graduate assistantships in large, reputable graduate schools in an applied music area - (2) Demonstrate the ability to recruit and mentor students - (3) Consideration should be given to undergraduate and graduate recitals by students coached by a faculty member - (4) Advanced study, by the faculty member, with eminent teachers in that person's principal area of teaching - c.
+Continuance of teaching excellence, as measured by evaluations of students, peers, and supervisors - Awards won by the faculty member's private students either in competitions or gaining acceptance and/or graduate assistantships in large, reputable graduate schools in an applied music area - (2) Demonstrate the ability to recruit and mentor students - (3) Consideration should be given to undergraduate and graduate recitals by students coached by a faculty member - (4) Advanced study, by the faculty member, with eminent teachers in that person's principal area of teaching - c.
 Continuance of scholarly/creative/professional activity on the state, regional, national, and international level - (1) Solo recital by invitation, audition, or one reviewed by recognized authorities - (2) Solo performance with orchestra or similar ensemble such as band or choir - (3) Accompanying a solo recital or ensemble - (4) Performance in an ensemble, choir, band, orchestra or opera company by invitation or audition - (5) Conducting an ensemble, large or small, which receives recognition of excellence - (6) Serving as clinician, directing masterclasses, serving as adjudicator, or being invited to give demonstrations or lead discussion at conventions or symposiums in the faculty member's appropriate area - (7) Participation in master classes, seminars or symposiums which require audition for acceptance

 - (8) Publication in traditional scholarly music forums, either independent or sponsored by state, regional, national, and international organizations; MTNA, MENC, ACDA, NATS, ABA, etc. should be considered criteria for tenure and/or promotion - d.
-Continued service on the university, community, state, regional, national, and international level - (1) Student advising - (2) Department, college, and university committees - (3) Sponsorship of student organizations - (4) Faculty governance activities - (5) Public school and community consulting and workshop activities - (6) Performance for civic and church groups
+Continued service on the university, community, state, regional, national, and international level - (1) Student advising - (2) Department, college, and university committees - (3) Sponsorship of student organizations - (4) Faculty governance activities - (5) Public school and community consulting and workshop activities - (6) Performance for civic and church groups a.
+Possession of the terminal degree appropriate to the teaching, research and service mission of the college or evidence of excellence in professional scholarly, creative and service activities

 For promotion to Associate Professor, excellence in teaching is mandatory.
 It is not required, however, that an applicant excel in both scholarly productivity and service.
-A less-than-exemplary record in one area may be offset by an especially meritorious record in the other
+A less-than-exemplary record in one area may be offset by an especially meritorious record in the other.